 He became queen's counsel in 1981.
 His skills were always in demand.
-Later he was as an acting Supreme Court justice and, more recently, an acting District Court judge.
-Behind the scenes, he sat on umpteen committees.
-He was head of chambers on 8th Floor Wentworth and 11th Floor Garfield Barwick Chambers.
+Later he was as an acting Supreme Court justice

 With all this, you'd expect a touch of arrogance.
 But not a sniff of it.
 The hallmarks of his life in the law were compassion, simplicity and friendship.
 He was universally liked and respected.
 He was so dedicated to his clients.
 I saw it scores of times - the rapport with uncomplicated country folk and the genuine empathy he felt for injured people.